Clemapfel/jluna/docs/manual.md

 };
 ```

-Here, we first create a unintialized variable named `Main.lambda` julia-side.
-We then create a name proxy which manages this variable.
-This proxy is now assigned a lambda of signature `() -> void`, which an allowed signature.
+Here, we first create an unintialized variable named `Main.lambda` julia-side, being returned a named proxy which manages this variable. <br>
+This proxy is then assigned a lambda of signature `() -> void`, which an allowed signature.
 Because the proxy is named and because the lambda is boxable, this operation is valid and also assigns `Main.lambda`. `Main.lambda` now has the following value:

 ```cpp
 State::script("println(Main.lambda)");